aalpmumcu1/ROR/README.md

-#ROR#
+#ROR

-This the first project with Ruby on Rail that I work on.
+This the first project with Ruby on Rail that I work on,

-Contact please reach me at [a.alp.mumcu@gmail.com]
+To Contact please reach me at [a.alp.mumcu@gmail.com]